 These are just a few of our top Baja California camping gear recommendations.
 Check out our Amazon Shop for a complete list of Baja California camping gear.

 Satellite GPS messenger: This tiny GPS device is essential for Baja California camping.
-It can call emergency services and keeps you safe when off-grid anywhere around the world.
+It can call emergency services and keep you safe when off-grid anywhere around the world.
 You can also send and receive text messages to friends and family and check the weather in areas without cell service.
 It gives us peace of mind when heading down those long dirt roads to isolated beaches.

 Rotomolded cooler: This premium cooler will keep your food and drinks ice cold for days (up to a week in colder climates).
 We use large blocks of ice in ours (available at most ice shops in Baja) to make the ice last longer.

 Water jug with spigot: Essential for storing purified drinking water when camping in Mexico.
-This cube-shaped water jug has easy-to-carry handles and a pourable spigot for ease-of-use.
+This cube-shaped water jug has easy-to-carry handles and a pourable spigot for ease of use.

 Reef-safe sunscreen: Please, please, please don’t use “regular” sunscreen when going into any natural water source!
 The chemicals in these are toxic to animals, corals, and plants.
 We only use mineral SPF because it’s much safer for the environment and our skin.
 This one is our favorite because it doesn’t burn when it gets into our eyes and rubs in easily.